defparam/haptyc/Readme.md

 GET /animal/lion?original=dog&attempt=3 HTTP/1.1
 ```

 In the example above we how one can express tests in a simple way using Haptyc.
 First the Haptyc library is imported.
 Second we have defined the original data with our Haptyc tag annotations (GuessAnimal).
 Next the TestLogic class is defined and extended as a Transform class.
-Inside this class every method that starts with `test_` will get registered as a Haptyc tag for evalutation in the original payload.
+Inside this class every method that starts with `test_` will get registered as a Haptyc tag for evaluation in the original payload.
 We use a logic decorator to apply the state logic for this Haptyc transform.
 In this case we use the `@ApplyList(list)` decorator to tell Haptyc to generate a test for every item in the specified list and place that item into the Haptyc transform as the data argument.
 Inside the transform we return a mutated version of the data to insert back into the position of the tag.
 In this case the mutation is the list item as data concatenated with the data surrounded by the tag (dog) and then concatentated with the iter value in the state object.
 Lastly the remaining python shows the TestFactory object being created and all tests being generated in a for loop iterator.
 This is an example of a standard sniper-style attack which targets a single payload position.
 Next lets look at other style of attacks.

 #### Example 2: Clusterbomb